corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 is because crates below version 1.0 are allowed to make breaking changes in minor versions, which can lead to unexpected breakage in your project.

+Since the Rust ecosystem is still relatively young, many crates have not reached a stable 1.0 version release yet.
+Nonetheless, it is a good idea to prefer stable crates over unstable ones where possible.

 ### Disable Unnecessary Features

 Many crates offer optional features that can be enabled or disabled.
 These